-For those considering a career in investment, the question of whether to obtain a CFA or Master’s in Finance has always been the big question.
+For those considering a career in investment, the question of whether to obtain a CFA (Chartered Financial Analyst) or Master’s in Finance has always been a milestone.

 Finding a good job – a job that is highly paid and in an industry offering potential for professional development – has become a pretty tall order.
-That’s why many organizations set higher criteria for their employees and started to look for the extra value their future employees might offer.
+That is why many organizations set higher criteria for their employees and have started to look for the extra value their future employees might offer.

-There’s no argument that additional education provides crucial added value of interest to an employer.
+There is no argument that additional education provides crucial added interest value to an employer.
 This is 100% true, particularly when speaking about the investment sector, which has been seriously hit by the financial crisis.
 Further education after graduating from university and various postgraduate qualifications have been a prerequisite for career advancement in many investment fields for quite a few years.

 Know the difference

 The Chartered Financial Analyst (CFA) is a credential provided by the CFA Institute after successful completion of three CFA exams, which takes about three years.
 An additional requirement is having four years of experience in the investment decision-making process that can be acquired before, during, or after passing the CFA program exams.
 The CFA is a gold professional standard for portfolio and wealth managers, investment and research analysts, professionals involved in the investment decision-making process, and finance students who want to work in the investment management profession.